-- The Site Planning Checklist - BHS Specifications - Controls Description and/or Description of Operation (if both exist then provide both) - Fail-safe and/or E-Stop Zone Drawings - BHS Drawings, Plan (with control stations and conveyor numbering) and Elevation Views - Sample CBIS Daily Reports per PGDS Section 7.2.14 shall be provided along with the Site Planning Checklist and full CBIS Reports shall be provided during iSAT testing and throughout the Run-In period.
-These reports should meet the requirements described in the PGDS, Chapter 7, Section 7.2.14. - Conveyor Motor Manifest - Installation Phasing Plan Narrative and Phasing Plan Drawings - Construction and Testing Schedule provided at 120, 90, 60, 3 and 14 days prior to iSAT.
+- The Site Planning Checklist - BHS Specifications - Controls Description and/or Description of Operation (if both exist then provide both) - Fail-safe and/or E-Stop Zone Drawings - BHS Drawings, Plan Views (with control stations and locations, Photoelectric Cell numbering and locations, and conveyor numbering) and Elevation Views - Sample CBIS Reports per PGDS Section 7.2.14 shall be provided along with the Site Planning Checklist and full CBIS Reports shall be provided during iSAT testing and throughout the Run-In period.
+These reports should meet the requirements described in the PGDS Chapter 7, Section 7.2.14. - Conveyor Motor Manifest - Installation Phasing Plan Narrative and Phasing Plan Drawings - Construction and Testing Schedule provided at 120, 90, 60, 30 and 14 days prior to iSAT.